William Forsyth (artist): Studies in Europe

 Forsyth continued to desire more formal training as an artist.
-His close friend, Theodore Clement Steele, was already studying abroad in Munich, and when another good friend, Thomas Hibben, whose family owned a local dry goods store, offered to finance Forsyth's own studies abroad in exchange for one-half of the paintings he did while abroad, he packed according to Steele's recommendations and was soon studying with Steele at the Royal Academy of Munich.
+His close friend, Theodore Clement Steele, was already studying abroad in Munich, Germany, and when another good friend, Thomas Hibben, whose family owned a local dry goods store, offered to finance Forsyth's own studies abroad in exchange for one-half of the paintings he did while abroad, he packed according to Steele's recommendations and was soon studying with Steele at the Royal Academy of Munich.
 Munich, besides being where Steele was already, was both cheaper and more accepting of foreigners than the schools of Paris.

 His formal studies there began in April 1882.
 Frequent letters to Hibben describe much about the progress of both Forsyth and Steele, and the financial strains of study abroad.
 Forsyth and Steele used their summer vacations to paint as they traveled around Europe, and then send the paintings home to Hibben to sell at exhibitions such as one he conducted late in 1885 at the English Hotel called "An Art Exhibit of the Hoosier Colony in Muchen".
 These letters also revealed Forsyth's goal as an artist.
 Of one teacher, Forsyth writes: "To certain extent his influence is for good, and I shall try to get all the good out of him I can, but as for becoming [like him], that is out of the question.
 I'll be myself or nothing." (quoted by Judith Vale Newton, The Hoosier Group, 121.)

 This is a precursor of how his daughter, Constance Forsyth, an artist in her own right, summed up his career: "Perhaps his most outstanding characteristic was his independence.
 He painted what he wanted to paint and in the way he wanted to paint it.
 He preferred to work in his own way, regardless of what other artists were exploiting in the way of styles and fads.
 He was never the kind of artist that followed theories or intellectual ideas about what or how to paint.
 He very early, before studying abroad, developed his own brush technique which varied very little over the years.
 Even though the general look of his work changed over periods of time, that same technique was still there."

 Another letter foretells his future involvement with a group of artists whose goal would be to interpret a particular region "in all the varying moods that are its charm" to the world at large: "Love Hoosierdom?
 I should think so, there's many a woodland nook and breezy field and quiet brookside that is consecrated ground to me."